-Pella & "St. Louis" formations - This map unit ranges between 9 and 18 m (30 - 60 ft) thick and reaches a maximum thickness of 30 m (100 ft) in the mapping area.
+Pella & "St. Louis" formations - This map unit ranges between 9 and 18 m (30 - 60 ft) thick and reaches a maximum thickness of 27 m (90 ft) in the mapping area.
 It is dominated by limestone, sandstone, dolomitic limestone, and dolomite with minor shale and chert.
-Limestones of the Pella Formation are typically sub-lithographic with scattered to abundant fossils, primarily brachiopods, echinoderms, and ostracods.
+Limestones of the Pella Formation are typically sub-lithographic with scattered to abundant fossils, primarily brachiopods, echinoderms, ostracods, and solitary corals.
 The "St. Louis" Formation is dominated by limestone, sandy limestone, sandstone, and dolomite, variably cherty.
 The limestone facies of this unit can be fossiliferous with brachiopods, echinoderms, and several varieties of coral while the dolomitic facies typically exhibit fossil molds.
 Some fossils are silicified.
 Sandstones of the "St. Louis" Formations are typically very fine to medium quartz sandstones that are poorly to moderately cemented with calcite or quartz.
 The lower portion of the "St. Louis" Formation is commonly gray to dark brown dolomite, locally brecciated and sandy, with rare fossils.
 This mapping unit dominates the bedrock surface in the mapping area and is overlain by Quaternary sediments or Pennsylvanian outliers.
-Outcrops of this mapping unit are found in the upland ridges of the Skunk River and Big Creek valleys, and in quarries.
+Five outcrops, three abandoned quarries, and two active quarries exposing this mapping unit were identified in the mapping area.

-Warsaw Formation - The Warsaw Formation varies in thickness reaching a maximum thickness of approximately 18 m (60 ft).
+Warsaw Formation - The Warsaw Formation varies in thickness due to a disconformity at the upper contact, reaching a maximum of approximately 18 m (60 ft) thick.
 This unit can generally be divided into two major lithologic groupings, a lower argillaceous dolomite sequence and an upper shale dominated sequence.
 The upper shale is typically light to medium gray, silty, and variably dolomitic with minor chert, sand, and sparse quartz geodes.
-The lower dolomite, sometimes referred to as the "geode beds", is argillaceous to shaly, with scattered to abundant quartz geodes.
+The lower dolomite, sometimes referred to as the "geode beds," is argillaceous to shaly, with scattered to abundant quartz geodes.
 Minor limestone units occur locally as thin, lensatic beds with crinoidal packstone/grainstone fabrics.
-Brachiopods, echinoderm debris, and bryozoans are found throughout this mapping unit, although more common in the carbonate lithologies.
-This unit exhibits wide variability leaving only the upper shale or lower dolomite in place, suggesting strong erosional unconformities above and below this mapping unit.
+Brachiopods, echinoderm debris, and bryozoans are found throughout this mapping unit, although these fossils are more common in the carbonate lithologies.
 Outcrops of this unit were not observed in the mapping area.

-Keokuk Formation - The Keokuk Formation typically ranges from 12 to 23 m (40 - 75 ft) in thickness in the mapping area.
+Keokuk Formation - The Keokuk Formation typically ranges from 18 to 23 m (60 - 75 ft), reaching a maximum thickness of 27 m (90 ft) in the mapping area.
 This unit is dominated by tan to gray interbedded skeletal limestones displaying packstone/grainstone fabrics.
 Nodular to bedded chert, in part fossiliferous, is common in the lower half of the sequence.
 Dolomite, variably argillaceous, and thin shales also occur throughout the unit.
 The unit displays multiple hardground surfaces and bone beds with scattered to abundant fish debris, the most prominent of these serves as a marker bed at the base of the formation (sometimes referred to as the Burlington-Keokuk or B-K bone bed).
 Brachiopods, crinoids, bryozoans, solitary corals, and fish bones and teeth occur throughout this unit as both abraded debris and partly articulated specimens.
 Molds of sponge spicules are noted in the dolomite facies.
 Traces of glauconite and locally abundant geodes were also observed within the mapping area.
-Exposures of this mapping unit were observed along the southern bank of the Skunk River at Oakland Mills Park and, during low flow, the north bank opposite of Oakland Mills Park.
+Outcrops of this unit were not observed in the mapping area.